jaeone94/stable-browser/README.md

 ---

 Stable Browser is built with SwiftUI and leverages the power of Stable Diffusion for AI image generation.
-For any questions or support, please open an issue on the GitHub repository.
+For questions or support, please open an issue in the GitHub repository or contact me at jaeone.prt@gmail.com